Learning the dynamics of cell-cell interactions in confined cell migration

 While the cells mutually exclude each other, they are also highly migratory and thus frequently transit the constricting bridge.
 This results in repeated stochastic collision events, providing statistics for how these cells interact during a collision.
 Following a collision, we observe three distinct types of behaviors: reversal events, where the cells turn around upon collision; sliding events, where the cells interchange positions by sliding past each other; and following events where the cells remain in contact and perform a joint transition (Fig.~\ref{fig1}e,f, Supplementary Section S3).
 These three behaviors have been previously used as observables of cell-cell interactions in one-dimensional and fibrillar environments~\cite{Milano2016,Desai2013,Scarpa2013,Singh2020,Kulawiak2016}.

 To quantify the interaction behavior of MCF10A and MDA-MB-231 cells, we identify collision events and measure the percentage that result in reversal, sliding or following events (Fig.~\ref{fig2}d).
 Both cell lines exhibit only a small fraction of following events.
-Remarkably however, we find that collisions of MCF10A cells predominantly result in reversals, while MDA-MB-231 cells typically slide past each other upon collision, in line with observations in other confining geometries (19).
-The different responses to cell-cell contacts are also reflected by the velocity cross-correlation of the two cells when occupying the same side of the micropattern: $\langle v_1 (t)v_2 (t')\rangle_\mathrm{same}$: MCF10A cells exhibit a positive velocity correlation while MDA-MB-231 cells exhibit a negative velocity correlation (Fig.~\ref{fig2}e).
+Remarkably however, we find that collisions of MCF10A cells predominantly result in reversals, while MDA-MB-231 cells typically slide past each other upon collision, in line with observations in other confining geometries~\cite{Milano2016}.
+To further explore the generality of this result, we perform additional experiments with MDA-MB-231 cells on micropatterned tracks without constrictions, but the same overall dimensions of the two-state micropatterns.
+We find that sliding events similarly dominate for MDA-MB-231 cells on this pattern, with similar overall event ratios.
+The different responses to cell-cell contacts are also reflected by the velocity cross-correlation of the two cells when occupying the same side of the two-state micropatterns: $\langle v_1 (t)v_2 (t')\rangle_\mathrm{same}$: MCF10A cells exhibit a positive velocity correlation while MDA-MB-231 cells exhibit a negative velocity correlation (Fig.~\ref{fig2}e).
 Taken together, these findings show that while both cell lines exhibit similar mutual exclusion behavior, there are clear differences in their collision dynamics.
 This raises a key question: is there an overarching dynamical description which captures both the similarities and differences of these interaction behaviors?